timo-liu/eng-syl/README.md

 ﻿# English Syllabifier (eng_syl)
-This program implements a sequence labelling Bidirectional LSTM to identify syllable boundaries in English words.
+This is a GRU-based neural network designed for English word syllabification.
 The model was trained on data from the  [WebCelex](http://celex.mpi.nl/) English wordform corpus.

+Achieved an F1 score of 0.879 on 5000 novel words after 2 training passes, as well as achieved 4999/5000 correct syllable count.

+## Usage

 Use the `syllabify()` function from the `Syllabel` class to syllabify your words: